Suppressed Density of States in Self-Generated Coulomb Glasses: Relation to quenched disorder systems

-Note that this gap is stronger than the usual Coulomb gap in systems with quenched disorder, where the Efros-Shklovskii bound is saturated $g(\epsilon) = C |\epsilon|^{d-1}$, with $C$ a universal disorder-independent pre-factor\cite{1975JPhC....8L..49E,1976JPhC....9.2021E,Shklovskii:1984wq}.
-For large disorder strength there are no charge correlations other than the correlation hole around $\vec{k}=0$ associated with the Coulomb tail.
-In this limit, the assumptions underlying Eqn (\ref{int-eq}) are invalid and the Efros-Shklovskii bound can be saturated.
+The gap we have found numerically in our model is stronger, with a more suppressed density of states, compared to the usual Coulomb gap in systems with quenched disorder.
+There the Efros-Shklovskii bound is saturated $g(\epsilon) = C |\epsilon|^{d-1}$, with $C$ a universal disorder-independent pre-factor\cite{1975JPhC....8L..49E,1976JPhC....9.2021E,Shklovskii:1984wq}.
+Now in general, we know that for large disorder strength there are no charge correlations other than the correlation hole around $\vec{k}=0$ associated with the Coulomb tail.
+In this limit, the assumptions underlying Eqn. (\ref{int-eq}) are invalid, and consequently our analysis of the previous section cannot be used.
+In this regime the Efros-Shklovskii bound can be saturated.
 However, when disorder is weak compared to the Coulomb energy scale it is an open question how the gap changes from a power-law to an exponentially soft gap.